 Antenatal and gynaecological ultrasound scanning is located on the first floor between wards F11 and F12.

-Pre-arranged appointments are given between 8.00am - 8.00pm on all days including weekends.
+Pre-arranged appointments, for examinations other than x-rays, can be given between 8.00am - 8.00pm on all days including weekends.

 - Botesdale Health Centre (1-2 sessions per week)